If you have not read My Experience with the “Love Bite”, I recommend that you do that, before reading the following.

 Feel your feelings:

 We are often encouraged to repress how we feel or “just move on,” but it is necessary to feel your feelings.
 Let them out in a safe space, without harming yourself or others.
 Scream into a pillow.
 Take a martial arts class.
-I’ve even walked away from situations and loudly whispered in another room, instead of screaming, to get my anger out.
+I’ve even walked away from situations and loudly whispered in another room, instead of screaming at the person who triggered me, to get my anger out and avoid pouring more gasoline on the fire.
 If you don’t let these emotions out somehow, sometime, it’s like pulling a carpet over a boulder.
 You might not be able to see the actual boulder, but it’s still there and unexpressed emotions can wreak havoc on your physical and mental health.

 The key is to not let these feelings overcome you and take you down.
 Staying in a negative space for too long can foster a bitter sense of comfort which will breed, grow and attract lower level emotions, as well as those forces who feed off of negativity.